COVID-19 Updates and Information

 As part of our commitment to your health and overall well-being, we will also incorporate a questionnaire into our Exercise Clinic so we can check in your mental health as well.
 For more information, contact Kane.Perris@visability.com.au

-Group programs will go ahead via a video link-up or phone.
-These group sessions will be introduced as from Monday 30 March and will include:
+Group programs are going ahead via a video link-up or phone.
+They include:

 - Men’s interest group

-All clients who participate in Community Activity Centre (CAC) activities will receive a timetable for these interactive group sessions.
+All clients who participate in Community Activity Centre (CAC) activities will be receiving a regular updated timetable for these interactive group sessions.
 For more information contact Felicity.Austin@visability.com.au

-Clients can still access and order audio books online.
-Library Services will no longer offer a postal service due to potential contamination issues.
-We have thousands of online books to choose from to keep you entertained over the coming weeks so please carry on ordering your titles as usual.
+Clients can access and order audio books online.
+Library Services are not offering a postal service due to potential contamination issues.
+We have thousands of online books to choose from to keep you entertained.
 Our staff are available to guide you on how to download your books online.
-Contact them on firstname.lastname@example.org
+Contact them on email@example.com

-Accessibility services and consulting will continue to operate remotely.
+Accessibility services and consulting continues to operate remotely.

-Our team can provide a range of alternative materials to standard print such as Braille, audio tactile graphics or large print.
-For more information email email@example.com
+Our team is available to provide a range of alternative materials to standard print such as Braille, audio, tactile graphics, etext or large print.
+For more information email firstname.lastname@example.org

 Children and Youth Services